Admission to the College as a Freshman

 Total Credits | 16 |

-Note: See a civil engineering advisor for additional information.
+Note: See an environmental engineering advisor for additional information.

 University Degree Requirements